 The timing of the fire was particularly unfortunate, since Year 9 SATS were to be held later in the week and GCSE examinations were due to begin within a month.
 Heads of subjects had to contact Examination Boards to discuss what arrangements could be made for loss of coursework and pupils revision material.

 The burnt out classrooms were replaced by mobile rooms and the school had a derelict building at its centre for over a year; this became a demolition site and is now a building site.
 These circumstances are obviously not conducive to marketing the school and pupil recruitment and the sixth form suffered in particular.
-This had a massive effect on the school budget resulting in a large deficit.
+This had a substantial effect on the school budget resulting in a large deficit.

 How to combat Arson in Schools is addressed primarily at school governors, head teachers, school premises managers, LEAs and local authority risk managers.
-It aims to alert those responsible for school premises to the continuing dangers of arson attacks on schools, and suggests means by which such potential can be reduced.
+It aims to alert those responsible for school premises to the continuing dangers of arson attacks on schools, and suggests means by which such potential incidents can be reduced.
 School fires, accidental as well as malicious, are all too common.
 Local authority fire brigades attended many school fires of which (70%) were thought to have been started deliberately.
 Evidence from research carried out by the Arson Prevention Bureau suggests that this is not the full picture as fire brigades are not always called to fires, particularly if they self-extinguish or are put-out by staff.

 Zurich Municipal, the principal insurer for schools, considers the cost of school fires is far too high and 75% is attributed to arson.
 Some fires result in losses in excess of 1 million.
-Over and above these direct costs are the consequential losses, such as the need to find alternative temporary accommodation, or the loss of irreplaceable records, teaching notes, and course work for external examinations and tests.
-In addition to the financial consequences, large fires can impact on morale and the performance of the schools for many years.
+Over and above these direct costs are the consequential losses, such as the need to find alternative temporary accommodation, or the loss of irreplaceable records, teaching notes, and coursework for external examinations and tests.
+In addition to the financial consequences, large fires can impact on morale and the performance of schools for many years.

 Every fire in a school has the potential to cause considerable damage and disruption, and can also threaten the lives of children, school staff and others who may be on the premises, including those attending evening classes.
 Those who have experienced a serious fire at their school have difficulty in forgetting the pain and despair, caused by the incident.
 The majority of fires are at night or when the school is closed during holiday periods and casualties are rare.
 Sadly, this cannot be taken for granted.
 In 1990, 3 young boys were killed in a school shed fire in Essex.